nim-lang/Nim/doc/intern.md

 with `testament --nim:bin/nim_temp r tests/category/tsometest`:cmd:.

 `koch temp`:cmd: will build the temporary compiler with the `-d:debug`:option: enabled.
-Here are compiler options that are of interest for debugging:
+Here are compiler options that are of interest when debugging:

 * `-d:debug`:option:\: enables `assert` statements and stacktraces and all runtime checks